cjdbarlow/Part-One/unclotting.md

 Haemostasis must be controlled to prevent rampant clotting of the vascular tree.
 This involves both endothelial factors and proteins.

 ##Endothelial Regulation
-Intact endothelium prevents clotting in a number of ways:
+Intact endothelium and the glycocalyx prevent clotting in a number of ways:
 * **Inhibition of platelet adhesion and activation**
 NO, prostacyclin, and adenosine diphosphate (which degrades ADP) inhibit platelet activation.

 * **Membrane-bound anticoagulant proteins**
     * **Hepar*an*** (not hepar*in*) activates antithrombin III
-    * **Thrombomodulin** binds thrombin, preventing cleavage of fibrinogen.
+    * **Thrombomodulin** binds thrombin, preventing cleavage of fibrinogen to fibrin.
 The thrombin-thrombomodulin complex activates protein C (which in turn inactivates factors Va and VIIIa).

 * **tPA secretion** (see 'Clot Lysis')

 ##Clot Regulation
+* Effect of blood flow
-* Dilution of clotting factors
+    * Dilutes clotting factors
+    Activated clotting factors are washed away and metabolised by the RES.
+    * Laminar flow
+    Causes **axial streaming** of platelets, minimising endothelial contact and chance of activation.fa
 * Activation of anticoagulant factors
     * **Tissue Factor Pathway Inhibitor**
     Inhibits VIIa, antagonising the action of tissue factor